shlevanto/text_file_compression/docs/test_documentation.md

 ![image](tiralabra_ratio.png)

 We see that both algorithms reach their optimal compression at around 4-8kb and the compression rate stays quite stable from there on.
+LZSS is better at encoding which is understandable as BWTRLE is not optimal for text and would benefit from having a small alphabet with lots of repeatability.

 ![image](tiralabra_compression.png)